Negi97Mohit/gaki-house/APP.md

 ## 🎯 Overview

-**GAKI 小子** is a next-generation, AI-powered web application for creating professional video content with real-time effects, live captions, and multi-scene management.
+**GAKI ** is a next-generation, AI-powered web application for creating professional video content with real-time effects, live captions, and multi-scene management.
 Built entirely in the browser using React and modern web APIs, it combines the flexibility of a video editor with the power of AI-driven content generation.

 ### Key Capabilities